ederign/uberfire-docs/docs/gettingStarted/improvingYourFirstApp.md

 ### Let's make the screens communicate
 Did you notice the CDI event raised by MoodScreen?
 If no, take a look at onKeyDownMethod.

-Now let’s do something in HelloWorldScreen in response to the the event we fire in MoodScreen when the user presses Enter.
-To do this we’ll add a CDI observer method at HelloWorldScreen:
+Now let’s do something in  in response to the the event we fire in MoodListenerScreen when the user presses Enter.
+To do this we’ll add a CDI observer method at MoodListenerScreen:
 ```
 public void onMoodChange(@Observes Mood mood) {
-    label.setText("I understand you are feeling " + mood.getText());
+        moodTextBox.setText("You are feeling " + mood.getText());
 }
 ```
 Build and run your App again (mvn gwt:compile gwt:run), write a text on "How do  you fell" textbox and press enter to see screens communicating: